Realiserad/mandelbrot-paper/README.md

 Explore the Mandelbrot Set
 ==========================

-Most of the grpahics in this paper was created using my Mandelbrot rendering program, which can be found in the ``code`` directory.
+Most of the grpahics in this paper was created using [my Mandelbrot rendering program](https://github.com/Realiserad/mandelbrot).